 Underwater deep-sea miners encounter a Soviet wreck and bring back a dangerous cargo to their base on the ocean floor with horrifying results.
-In a story owing a lot to _Alien_ and _The ...
+The crew of the mining base must fight to ...
 See full summary »

 A government funded project looks into using psychics to enter people's dreams, with some mechanical help.
 When a subject dies in his sleep from a heart attack Alex Gardner becomes suspicious that another of the psychics is killing people in the dreams somehow and that is causing them to die in real life.
 He must find a way to stop the abuse of the power to enter dreams.
 Written by

 26 of 27 people found this review helpful.

 Was this review helpful to you?